 There is an Employee Share Option Plan (ESOP) in place, which provides benefits to employees.
 The cost of these equity-settled transactions with employees is measured by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined using a Black Scholes valuation model, further details of which are provided in note 22.
+The fair value is determined using a Black Scholes valuation model.